- November 6, 2016

 - Lesser Financial Liability: The only thing that frees a user from making a significant long-term investment is the ability to start off small.
 Cloud solutions being scalable can be started out as small and can be scaled up hence, financially valuable.
 The short-term premium paid for cloud services is less expensive than a higher rate for a shorter period for a server purchase.

 - Automation Saves: In today’s world, organizations across the globe are realizing the benefit of automation.
 Tools and automation in cloud services offer facilities for resource termination and instantiation.
 The biggest advantage of automating is the ability to optimize resource usage based on demand and usage.
-The load and usage pattern help the automation tools to determine how many instances or resources to be up and running at any given period of time.
-Advances made in these tool offer autonomous management of these process with limited or no manual intervention.
-An environment like this incurs smaller transaction cost making “down and off” more viable.
+The load and usage pattern helps the automation tools to determine how many instances or resources to be up and running at any given period of time.
+Advances made in these tools offer autonomous management of these processes with limited or no manual intervention.
+An environment like this incurs smaller transaction costs making “down and off” more viable.

 The above is clear evidence of the cost-benefit of cloud instance over a conventional server.
 Financial benefits are one of the biggest reasons for the exponential cloud adoption rate among organizations in the recent past and will also drive the future of cloud computing.